Frank Whittle: Development of the turbojet engine

 Whittle continued working on the motorjet principle after his thesis work but eventually abandoned it when further calculations showed it would weigh as much as a conventional engine of the same thrust.
 Pondering the problem he thought: "Why not substitute a turbine for the piston engine?"
-Instead of using a piston engine to provide the compressed air for the burner, a turbine could be used to extract some power from the exhaust and drive a similar compressor to those used for superchargers.
+Instead of using a piston engine driven compressor to provide the compressed air for the burner, a turbine could be used to extract some power from the exhaust and drive a compressor, similar as in a turbocharger.
 The remaining exhaust thrust would power the aircraft.

 On 27 August 1928, Pilot Officer Whittle joined No. 111 Squadron, Hornchurch, flying Siskin IIIs.
 His continuing reputation for low flying and aerobatics provoked a public complaint that almost led to his being court-martialled.
-Within a year he was posted to Central Flying School, at Wittering, for a flying instructor's course.
+Within a year he was posted to the Central Flying School, then at RAF Wittering, for a flying instructor's course.
 He became a popular and gifted instructor, and was selected as one of the entrants in a competition to select a team to perform the "crazy flying" routine in the 1930 Royal Air Force Air Display at RAF Hendon.
 He destroyed two aircraft in accidents during rehearsals but remained unscathed on both occasions.
 After the second incident an enraged Flight Lieutenant Harold W. Raeburn said furiously, "Why don't you take all my bloody aeroplanes, make a heap of them in the middle of the aerodrome and set fire to them – it's quicker!"

 Whittle showed his engine concept around the base, where it attracted the attention of Flying Officer Pat Johnson, formerly a patent examiner.
 Johnson, in turn, took the concept to the commanding officer of the base.
 This set in motion a chain of events that almost led to the engines being produced much sooner than actually occurred.

 Earlier, in July 1926, A. A. Griffith had published a paper on compressors and turbines, which he had been studying at the Royal Aircraft Establishment (RAE).
 He showed that such designs up to this point had been flying "stalled", and that by giving the compressor blades an aerofoil-shaped cross-section their efficiency could be dramatically improved.
 The paper went on to describe how the increased efficiency of these sorts of compressors and turbines would allow a jet engine to be produced, although he felt the idea was impractical, and instead suggested using the power as a turboprop.
 At the time most superchargers used a centrifugal compressor, so there was limited interest in the paper.